-San Pedro is a touristy/hippie town set in the Atacama desert, one of the driest places on earth (with many parts of it receiving less than 1 mm/rain/year!), founded here because of the presence of a spring.
-Off of its town square is a beautiful old and rustic adobe church, complete with cactus wood ceilings and leather lashings still holding the roof structure together!
+San Pedro is a touristy/hippie town set in the Atacama desert, one of the driest places on earth -- with many parts of it receiving less than 1 mm/rain/year.
+It was founded here because of the presence of a spring.
+Off of its town square is a beautiful old and rustic adobe church, complete with cactus wood ceilings and leather lashings still holding the roof structure together.

 Tulor ruins (elev 7,900 feet)

 The remains of round houses are what makes the ruins of Tulor unique.
 We were told that the community had to relocate because the river re-routed, forcing them a few kilometers away to where San Pedro de Atacama now is.
 The local indigenous community that manages the site is working to develop tourist infrastructure and protections for the rapidly eroding building remnants, but it remains one of the most threatened archaeological sites in the world.

 We took a 100 km field trip northwest to the town of Calama to see the Chuquicamata open pit copper mine, the world’s largest (by excavated volume), and responsible for over 5% of the world’s new copper supply.
 On the way the road passed through a sizeable wind farm.